 Octopus doesn't have to just be restaurant food - you can cook at home!
 The tough meat means you do need to tenderise it, which can be done by brining it, slow cooking it, or poaching it, like this olive oil-poached octopus.

-If you accidentally spilt your gin cocktail into your oysters and ate them anyways, it would taste along the lines of this genius concoction: soy, ginger, cumquat and gin oysters.
-Good news for oyster lovers, oyster farming has a very low overall impact on our oceans.
+If you accidentally spilt your gin cocktail into your oysters and ate them anyway, it would taste along the lines of this genius concoction: soy, ginger, cumquat and gin oysters.
+The good news for oyster lovers, oyster farming has a very low overall impact on our oceans.

 Scallops with roast garlic and lemon: a creamy onion puree, topped with fragrant fried scallops and crispy onion rings.
 If available, choose saucer over commercial scallops.